kajusK/BatteryEliminator/ReadMe.md

 - Measured at 13 V input voltage (usual value when engine is running in 12 V based aircraft power system)
 - Radio consumption pulses between 20 and 44 mA in Rx while battery saving is enabled, the coil makes annoying buzzing noise
 - With battery saving off -> 44 mA constant current, the coil makes very weak high pitch sound
-- With backlight on, consumption is 90 mA
+- With backlight on, consumption is 90 mA, no audible noise from coil
 - When transmitting, the consumption is around 700 mA